-Taxa identification by observers was confirmed as correct in 100% of the bycatch events where photos were available (Table 3).
-In one event, the observer identified the event as SEA (seal or sea lion) as only a flipper was found in the net.
-We confirmed this identification as it is not possible to identify the taxa from a photograph of a flipper alone.
+Taxa identification by observers was confirmed as correct in all but one bycatch event where reasonable quality photos were available (Table 2).
+In this one event, the observer identified the event as CDD (Common dolphin) but the expert confirmed it as a DDO (Dusky dolphin).